At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 Without false exaggeration, dog vaccination helps curb viral epidemics, preserves the health of millions of four-legged friends and prolongs the active life of pets.
 Vaccination is the only way to protect your dog from dangerous diseases, not all of which are treatable.
 What diseases should all dogs be vaccinated against?
 What vaccination rules should the owner remember?

-Dogs are vaccinated to create strong immunity to a specific disease.
+Dogs are vaccinated to create lasting immunity to a specific disease.
 With a 90% probability, a vaccinated dog, when faced with a virus against which active antibodies work, will not get sick at all.
 Or with a 10% chance of getting sick, but suffering from a mild illness and recovering quickly.
 Unfortunately, the lifespan of antibodies is limited, so vaccinations must be done regularly.

 The immune system forms antibodies when it encounters a virus.
 But this is quite a serious burden on the body, so the vaccine “deceives” the immune system and does not cause illness.
 The vaccine does not contain the virus itself.
 The liquid contains only its fragments sufficient to recognize the strain - shells, dead virus, weakened to an inactive state, etc. Even vaccination against rabies in dogs, a formidable and always fatal disease, does not pose a danger.
-After vaccination, the pet will not get sick, it is simply impossible.
+After vaccination, your pet will not get sick, this is simply impossible.

 Main enemies: